jake-hxf3/name_name_hw2/README.md

-# Midterm Project Debate: X vs. Y vs. Z
+# Midterm Project Debate: Summer vs Monsoon vs Fall - The Weather Challenge
 ![Alt text](images/example.svg)

-ß
-This is a team based project which we will discuss...
+This is a team-based debate project where each member defends their chosen season—summer, monsoon, or fall—as the best.
+Through discussion, we’ll explore what makes each season uniquely powerful.

+## Summer vs Monsoon vs Fall

+### Fall is the Best

 ## Installation 💻
 No installation required, simply download the zip file and extract.